bobmagicii/vidtool/README.md

   Demands videos had been encoded by HandBrake, as h265 with the same settings as HandBrake from Adobe built encoders end up being absolute ass.
 This results in encoding files in a much higher bitrate than should have been required to not have Adobe crush the hell out of my videos.

 # Usage

 > `$ php vidtool.phar check`

 Check the current directory for MP4 files.

+> `$ php vidtool.phar check --ffprobe`

+Include the dump of FFProbe data in the report.

 > `$ php vidtool.phar check <path>`